linkerd/website/linkerd.io/content/2-edge/reference/apigateway-grpcroute.md

 ## Linkerd and Gateway API gRPCRoutes

-Samelessy than HTTPRoute, Linkerd supports the Kubernetes Gateway API gRPC resources alongside its own traffic management API.
+Samelessy to HTTPRoute, Linkerd supports the Kubernetes Gateway API gRPC resources alongside its own traffic management API.
 Linkerd automatically installs these CRDs during the installation process unless the `--set enableHttpRoutes=false` flag or the `enableHttpRoutes=false` Helm value